Race regulations 2023

 2.1 Race presentation

--Clube de Montanha do Funchal is the organizing association of the event called Trail do Porto Moniz, which will take place on February 12, 2023 in the Municipality of Porto Moniz on Madeira Island.
+-The Clube de Montanha do Funchal is the organizing association of the event called Trail do Porto Moniz, which will take place on February 9, 2025 in the Municipality of Porto Moniz on Madeira Island.

--Due to logistical reasons, the Trail do Porto Moniz event is limited to around 800 participants, in a total of 3 events, distributed as follows:
+-Due to logistical reasons, the Porto Moniz Trail event is limited to around 800 participants, in a total of 3 events, distributed as follows:

-– The Long Trail race (26km), part of the Long Trail Circuit, is also part of the 2022/2023 Long Trail Championship of the RAM Athletics Association and is also part of the ATRP National Trail Circuit.
+-The Trail Ultra race (43km) is the Regional Trail Ultra Championship race of the RAM Athletics Association and is part of the ATRP National Trail Ultra Circuit – Series 150.

--The organizing entity reserves 50 places in each race to satisfy its commitments to elite athletes and to the official sponsors of the event.
+-The organizing entity reserves 50 places in each event to satisfy its commitments to elite athletes and to the event’s official sponsors.

--The organizing entity also reserves the right to reduce the number of vacancies for security reasons or for any other reason that may affect the proper functioning of the test.
-All changes will be announced in advance on the official website and social media.
+-The organizer also reserves the right to reduce the number of places for security reasons or for any other reason that may affect the smooth running of the event.
+All changes will be announced well in advance on the official website and social media.

 2.2 Race program / schedule